adityapande-1995/DSA/README.md

 5. knight walk : DFS and BFS based approach for moving a knight from one point to other on a NxN chess board
 6. Linked lists : Traverse, pushback/front, insert/delete nodes
 7. Trees : BST (insertion, pre/post/in/level order traversal)
-8. DP : LCS, LIS, LPS, edit-distance, rod lngth cutting
+8. DP : LCS, LIS, LPS, edit-distance, rod length cutting

 ## To do
 * Merge sort, quick sort